gryan337/zabbix-widgets-table/README.md

 ## 📍 Q1 2026

-- [ ] Draggable columns in configuration UI.
+- [X] Draggable columns in configuration UI.
-- [ ] Style improvements.
+- [X] Style improvements.
-- [ ] Performance improvements allowing to scale the table to 10's of thousands of rows with 100s of thousands of table cells with minimal lag.
+- [X] Performance improvements allowing to scale the table to 10's of thousands of rows with 100s of thousands of table cells with minimal lag.
-- [ ] Performance improvements: migrate client-side code to PHP backend.
+- [X] Performance improvements: migrate client-side code to PHP backend.

+## 📍 Q2 2026

+- [ ] Be able to broadcast time period to listening widgets

 ---

-## 🛠️ Upcoming (Q1 2026)
+## 🛠️ Upcoming (Q3 2026)

 | Milestone | Status | Target |
 |-----------|--------|--------|